JKozerawski/CLEAR-osoc/README.md

-# img2bound
+# CLEAR

-Repository for img2bound project.
+Repository for CLEAR project.
 To be updated.